 Our expedition took place the week before the 2016 Western States 100 Mile Endurance Run on June 25.
 Led by our Director of Online Marketing, Richard Bolt, and supported by several prominent ATRA corporate members, the expedition was documented by iRunFar, Scott Yates and experienced trail running race photographer Mike Hermsmeyer.
 Read iRunFar’s Perspectives From the Western States Trekker Project to get a behind the scenes look into the expedition.

-See our social media feeds & subscribe to our Trail News blog to read daily updates from the team as they traversed 100 miles of rugged Sierra Nevada mountain trails from Squaw Valley to Auburn, California.
+Read our Trail News blog posts on the right side of this page to see daily updates written by the team as they traversed 100 miles of rugged Sierra Nevada mountain trails from Squaw Valley to Auburn, California.

 About The Western States 100-Mile Endurance Run